kkotinkar/Matter-Workshop/2B_ThreadBorderRouter.md

 > **Warning**
 > Ensure to use a 64 Bit OS for the Raspberry Pi 4.
 This will allow you to use the pre-compiled Matter controller later on.

-We will setup the OTBR on a Raspberry Pi 4, using a 64 Bit OS.
-You may use an Ubuntu Server OS (20.04) or the Raspberry Pi OS.
+We will setup the OTBR on a Raspberry Pi 4, using the 64 Bit Raspberry Pi OS.
+You may also use an Ubuntu Server image (20.04) if preferred.
+The selection of the OS may have dependencies when selecting pre-compiled tools such as the Matter controller.

 ### Step 1: Setup the Raspberry Pi and enable WiFi connectivity (+optionally SSH access)